DougPfeffer-alt/reading-notes/class-05.md

   - RGB Values: rgb(102.205.170)
   - HEX Codes: `#66cdaa`
   - Color names: red, green, blue
-- Opeacity to determine how transparent it is.
+- Opacity to determine how transparent it is.
   - ex: opacity: 0.5;
 - HSLA Colors:
   - Hue, saturation and lightness and Alpha (0.5 = 50% transparency).